Global Marshall Plan Initiative: The logic of the plan

 Central to the logic of a plan is the following basic principle, as introduced by the Global Marshall Plan Initiative:

 Investments, coordinated market openings and co-financing provide the harmonization that results in social and ecological standards.
 A form of targeted global overcoming of poverty should therefore emerge that will release especially strong new economic stimuli for the regions concerned, as well as for the whole global economy.
 By combining new growth with clear ecological standards at the same time a strong environmental approach to economic activities should be encouraged.

 According to initiative, the new economic, ecological and social perspectives would have a strong impulse for a peaceful global community, which in turn is important for a lasting and sustained growth of economy.

 It is also assumed that the positive effects of a Global Marshall Plan would also consequently increase the pull-on governments, who so far have been averse to the eco-social movement.
 It would reinforce the pressure on these governments to give space for these developments, to reduce corruption and boost Good Governance.
 Good Governance signifies a well- working guidance and control system of a political social unit as a state or a community.
 The principles often include terms such as transparency, efficiency, participation, responsibility, constitutional state, democracy and justice often belong to the principles.

-Especially important is that the Global Marshall Plan overcomes old clashes of interests and that it achieves an unusually wide support.
+Especially important is that the Global Marshall Plan overcomes old clashes of interests and that it achieves broad support.

 One of the surprising intermediate results of the present process is that it is supported by commercial and industrial enterprises and their federations as well as severe critics of the previous form of globalization and representatives from the “North” and “South”.
 Several well known representatives of all main political movements, all civil sectors and global acting networks of civil society argued vehemently for the initiative.
 The existing approaches and ideas of the initiative could open is a real prospect to bridge the wide social gap.